chameleonhead/stratrack/libs/mql-interpreter/README.md

 `virtual`.
 Pure virtual methods using `=0` are recognized, and classes may be prefixed with `abstract`.
 These attributes are captured and appear in the runtime so you can inspect class layouts.
+Template classes and functions are also recognized when preceded by `template<typename T>` or `template<class U>` declarations.
+The list of template parameter names is stored alongside the class or function.
 A parameter can be prefixed with `&` to indicate it is passed by reference.
 Arrays are always treated as references.
 The runtime stores this information for each parameter.